Back To Search Results

 Enhancing Healthcare Team Outcomes

-About 300,000 people with dog bites visit the emergency room or the primary care provider each year—the earlier the treatment, the better the outcome.
+About 300,000 people with dog bites visit the emergency room or the primary care clinician each year—the earlier the treatment, the better the outcome.
 Managing animal bites requires an interprofessional approach, as the bite may occur on any body part.
 There should be no hesitancy in consulting with the appropriate specialist if the bite is on the eyes, nose, hands, genitals, or scalp.
 Several guidelines exist on managing specific animal bites like dogs, cats, snakes, scorpions, bees, ants, or other wildlife.
 Healthcare workers who manage animal bites should know the latest guidelines and the organisms and antibiotics needed to manage such injuries.
-Since many animal bites present to the primary care provider or the emergency room, the first treatment is ensuring the wound is irrigated and cleaned.
+Since many animal bites present to the primary care clinician or the emergency room, the first treatment is ensuring the wound is irrigated and cleaned.
 Debridement of necrotic or dead tissue is the next step.
 If there is any doubt in the management, the injury is severe, or to the hand, it merits a consult with a specialist.
 For example, serious injuries from dog bites always require management by an interprofessional group of healthcare professionals.[9][10]

 Outcomes and Evidence